esciencecenter-digital-skills/medical-image-processing/episodes/simpleitk.md

 ### Images

-The fundamental tenet of an image in ITK and consequentially in SimpleITK is that an image is defined by a set of points on a grid occupying a **physical region in space**
+The fundamental tenet of an image in ITK and consequentially in SITK is that an image is defined by a set of points on a grid occupying a **physical region in space**
 .
 This significantly differs from many other image analysis libraries that treat an image as an array which has two implications: (1) pixel/voxel spacing is assumed to be isotropic and (2) there is no notion of an image’s location in physical space.

-SimpleITK images are multi-dimensional (the default configuration includes images from two dimensional up to five dimensional) and can be a scalar, labelmap (scalar with run length encoding), complex value or have an arbitrary number of scalar channels (also known as a vector image).
+SITK images are multi-dimensional (the default configuration includes images from two dimensional up to five dimensional) and can be a scalar, labelmap (scalar with run length encoding), complex value or have an arbitrary number of scalar channels (also known as a vector image).
 The region in physical space which an image occupies is defined by the image’s:

 1. Origin (vector like type) - location in the world coordinate system of the voxel with all zero indexes.
 2. Spacing (vector like type) - distance between pixels along each of the dimensions.